Davidson4376/windows-uwp.fr-fr/windows-apps-src/gaming/glsl-to-hlsl-reference.md

-## Portage des variables globales prédéfinies GLSL vers HLSL
+## Porting GLSL pre-defined global variables to HLSL

-Référez-vous au tableau ci-dessous lors du portage de vos variables globales prédéfinies GLSL vers HLSL.
+Use this table to port GLSL pre-defined global variables to HLSL.

 <table>
 <colgroup>